Lintume/wp_Plugin_Theme/readme.md

 ## Wordpress movie catalog
 *Version Beta 1 - 2016.09.26

- Package add-ons hrlp to create a catalog of films.
+ Package add-ons help to create a catalog of films.
  It involved 3 receptions with WordPress: creating shortcode [5_last_films] (the output of the last 5 movies on the page "5_last_films", create a template (the output of every single movie on the "film-description") and the creation of plug-in (the creation of the page with all the movies "films").